 Professor Lauren Rice taught my ART 131 course every Monday and Wednesday from 11:00am – 12:50pm.
 This course counted towards my Aesthetic Pillar as well as towards my major.
 The main focus of the course was on drawing realistic figures.
 Almost every class, we had a live model who came for us.
 We moved through the semester working on gestures, contour lines, and shading, almost always using charcoal.
 I really enjoyed this class, and I believe I learned quite a bit.

 We did not have a course textbook; however, we did have different articles to read.
 For each article we read, we had to post a discussion board response.
-Our articles also had to do with whatever we were focused on at the time.
+Our articles also had to do with whatever we were focused on learning at the time.
 For example, we had a chapter from a book to read that was all about anatomy in art while we were focused on shading with the muscles to create a more life-like figure.

 I think the balance of light and dark, the value, was well done in this piece.
 Throughout the semester, I learned a lot more about creating realistic value with charcoals.
-There are a few spots that I think could have used a little bit more time to render them more realistic, namely the glasses and the ear.
+There are a few spots that I think could have used a little bit more time in order to render them more realistic, namely the glasses and the ear.